EDDYMENS/coding-terms-build/resources/views/markdown/function.md

 ## Use Cases and Examples

-Alright so lets express the mathmatical expression as a function in the Javascript programming language.
+Alright so lets express the mathematical expression as a function in the Javascript programming language.

 ```
 // declaring the function